 - Bottom speaker

 - SIM Tray

 Self Service Repair for MacBook Air and MacBook Pro offers more than a dozen different repair types for each model, including the display, top case with battery, and trackpad, with more to come.

 Who can access the program?

-Initially, the service program will be limited to the US only.
-Although, Apple expressed plans to include other countries and regions throughout 2022.
+For now, the service program is limited to the US only.
+Although, Apple expressed plans to include other countries and regions, starting with Europe, later this year.

 How does the Self Service Repair program work?